-In addition to the amendment to Mr. Bruun's employment agreement, the Compensation Committee also granted Mr. Bruun a restricted stock award and a non-statutory stock option, which together had an aggregate grant date fair value of approximately \$100.
+Contemporaneously with the amendment to Mr. Bruun's employment agreement, the Compensation Committee also granted Mr. Bruun a restricted stock award and a non-statutory stock option, which together had an aggregate grant date fair value of approximately \$100.
 The restricted stock award and the non-statutory stock option have terms that are materially consistent with the previously disclosed terms of similar grants to the Company's executive officers.

-(3) Recently Issued Accounting Standards
+(3) Recently Issued Accounting Standards and Accounting Standards Not yet Adopted

-Standards Implemented